dsc-courses/dsc-courses.github.io/index.md

 ## UCSD Data Science Course Websites

 The table below contains the course website for several courses in UCSD's Data Science curriculum.
-The current (Fall 2022) offering of each course is shown by default; click "Show past sites" to show sites from previous quarters.
+The most recent offering of each course available is shown by default; click "Show past sites" to show sites from previous quarters.

 ### Regularly-Offered Courses